-Meals are taken in the dining room looked over by the School’s resident Bison.
+Meals are taken in the Dining Hall.
 Reception children join children in Years 1 and 2 and eat together with lunches served ‘family style’ by a member of staff.
 Years 3-8 follow in later with lunch served refrectory style.
 Top years are also offered salad as an optional choice.

-Years 5-8 eat lunch in the school Dining Room where a cafeteria system operates.
+Years 5-8 eat lunch in the school Dining Hall where a cafeteria system operates.
 A register of attendance is taken for children in Years 3 to 8.

 Low Tea is served to all pupils in Years 5- 8 who are staying in school for Prep.
 It is similar to morning break and includes sandwiches, biscuits, cake and fruit.